-The use of historical data within flood frequency estimation is a current source of interest (Archer et al., 2016).
-This is especially true for quantifying magnitudes of floods with return periods significantly longer than the systematic records available.
+The use of historical data within flood frequency estimation is currently the subject of much interest (Archer et al., 2016).
+This is especially true for quantifying the magnitudes of floods with return periods significantly longer than the systematic records available.
 In the UK, this is partially motivated by the National Flood Resilience Review (H.M.
-Government, 2016) which emphasised the need for estimation of the magnitude of rarer flood events, citing a series of flood events in Cumbria occurring since 2010 which have caused high levels of damage to these areas.
+Government, 2016) which emphasised the need for estimation of the magnitude of rarer flood events, citing a series of flood events in Cumbria occurring since 2010 which have caused high levels of damage to this area.
 Historical events pre-dating systematic records can give insight into the most extreme events, allowing better inference of these more damaging floods.
-Application of historical flood data in the UK dates back to the Flood Studies Report (FSR) (NERC, 1975), and was updated in (Bayliss and Reed, 2001).
+Application of historical flood data in the UK dates back to the Flood Studies Report (FSR) (NERC, 1975), and was updated following the release of the Flood Estimation Handbook (FEH) by Bayliss and Reed, (2001).
 Since the FSR, Stedinger and Cohn (1986) looked into incorporating historical events as well as paleoflood evidence to improve estimates and reduce uncertainty, and Hosking and Wallis (1986) also looked at the benefits of incorporating such data.
+As a direct sequel to the FEH, Kjeldsen et al., (2008) updated the flood frequency estimation methods in the presence of additional new data (although not specifically historical data), and Environment Agency (2017) investigated the use of maximum likelihood methods to incorporate historical data in improving long return period flood estimates.
 Macdonald and Sangster (2017) looked at data from across the UK dating back to 1750 to identify flood-rich periods using newspaper excerpts, old level readings and other accounts to estimate equivalent discharge levels across a wide area.
-However that paper focused less on absolute magnitude, rather looking for periods where larger floods occurred more frequently.
-Current UK methods use L-moment estimates and pooling-groups with hydrological similarity to improve long return period flood estimates.
-They focus on the modified Generalised Logistic (GLO) distribution as described in the Flood Estimation Handbook (Robson and Reed, 1999) with probability density function:
+However that paper focused less on absolute magnitude, instead looking for periods where larger floods occurred more frequently.
+Current UK methods (based on systematic peak flow records, rather than historical ones) use L-moment estimates and pooling-groups with hydrological similarity to improve long return period flood estimates.

-fx= 1+ kαx- ξ-1k+1α1+1+kαx- ξ 1k2 k≠0expx-ξαα1+expx-ξα2 k=0 (1)

-for location parameter ξ > 0, scale parameter α>0 and shape parameter k.
-In the rest of this paper, we use θ=ξ, α, k for brevity.
-In this paper, it is assumed that before the systematic record only the largest historical floods can be identified.
-Below some level, the perception threshold X0, it is assumed that floods are not recorded.
-If no event in a year exceeded the perception threshold, then no AMAX value would be recorded.
+Unfortunately, under the UK standard of the GLO, maximum likelihood methods can sometimes fail to converge to a parameter estimate.
+To resolve this we look to Bayesian computation methods to provide a method which always works with similar accuracy and uncertainty to maximum likelihood methods.
+Outside of the UK, the Generalised Extreme Value distribution, Gumbel and Generalised Pareto distribution, amongst others, are used instead for the primary distribution of flood frequency analysis.
+As special cases of the Kappa distribution, there are still possible issues of non-convergence of the maximum likelihood estimator.

 In Section 2, the case study data are described, and the maximum likelihood method and the ABC method using PPWM are outlined along with illustrative simulation examples.
 Section 3 shows the implementation of the ABC-PPWM method using the historical data from the Severn at the Welsh Bridge, and Section 4 discusses the findings.